Lexington, Kentucky is a Smart City for Jobs and Education

 - Wallaces College: (859) 254-8861

-College Prospects America in Lexington, Kentucky works with coaches and student athletes to promote solid education and sports success.
+Leaders at College Prospects America in the city work with coaches and student athletes to promote solid education and sports success.
 They help young men and women to attain athletic scholarships and have done so successfully since 1986.

 Nicknamed "Athens of the West"